 Of course there are several other efforts within subdisciplines of physiology, pathology, microbiology, biochemistry, and other human sciences.
 Most follow the same principles of clarity and value of term as a descriptive label, avoiding eponyms and misleading word parts.

-In our textbook Anatomy & Physiology, we have included a brief discussion of this effort to standardize scientific terminology in the introductory chapter.
-And we further clarified these principles in the handy included supplement Quick Guide to the Language of Science and Medicine.
+In my textbook Anatomy & Physiology, I have included a brief discussion of this effort to standardize scientific terminology in the introductory chapter.
+And I further clarified these principles in the handy included supplement Quick Guide to the Language of Science and Medicine.
 This little supplement helps the beginning student navigate the often daunting first exposure to what is essentially a new, foreign language.